Introducing the Teach Edge Question Generator

 In one run, you can generate:

-- An exam-style question tailored to your topic, level, and question type
+- an exam-style question tailored to your topic, level and question type

 Why "recent" matters